-Galapagos is committed to establishing itself as a valued scientific partner in the race to combat idiopathic pulmonary fibrosis (IPF).
-We have a growing pipeline of new molecules with distinct modes of action which are moving rapidly in clinical development.
+We have a robust pipeline of new molecules with distinct modes of action which are at different stages in clinical development.

 Lung diseases like IPF are associated with an increased chitinase activity, which strongly correlates with disease stage, progression and prognosis.
 Chitinases (predominantly CHIT1) are involved in macrophage activation.
 Inhibition of chitinase activity translates into a potential therapeutic benefit, as shown in a range of preclinical models.
 GLPG4716 has shown robust anti-fibrotic activity in multiple animal models, when compared with the standard of care.